mattermost/mattermost/.github/PULL_REQUEST_TEMPLATE.md

 #### Summary
 <!--
-A description of what this pull request does.
+A description of what this pull request does, as well as QA test steps (if applicable).
 -->

 #### Ticket Link